atishraoon/windows-sys-cpp/README.md

 - The tool is intended for **Windows** only.
 - Run the program as **Administrator** for full functionality.

+## upcoming update
+- make windows fast just with one command.

 ## License
 This project is licensed under the **MIT License**.